-During 2014, Ameren Missouri completed construction on its first utility scale solar generation project, the O'Fallon Renewable Energy Center (OREC).
-This 5.7 MW facility is located in O'Fallon, MO at the site of the Ameren Missouri O'Fallon substation.
-The annual output is estimated be about 7,800 MWh starting in CY 2015.
-Ameren Missouri is still evaluating a second utility scale solar project with a nameplate rating of approximately 15 MW that could be built as early as 2016.
+Ameren Missouri is still evaluating a second utility scale solar project with a nameplate rating of approximately 15 MW that could be built as early as 2018.
 Further solar projects will continue to be evaluated based on cost, construction potential, siting and permitting requirements, etc., in order to determine future options in meeting the solar RES requirements.